Sledmine/optic/README.md

 new medals.

 # FAQ
-## Why are not there many medals as HAC2 once had?
+## Why I can't use medal packs as how HAC2 once had?
 This is an entire new project that uses Harmony as the core tool to render medals animations on the game, meaning that the engine or system to handle game actions to eventually convert them into medals, needed to be built from zero in order to create a better and flexible system than the